-landed in the Northland of New Zealand and discovering a new way of life . . . (pre-NZ musings are sweetly archived here as well and aftershock of post-T election to follow)
+landed in the Northland of New Zealand and discovered a new way of life . . . (pre-NZ musings are also sweetly archived here)

 Sunday, 21 February 2016

 A Tribute: The Profound Impact of Harper Lee.

 Life as a child was probably toughest between the ages of 10 and 13.